nathan-nakatsuka/ContamLD/README.md

 #### Part 2) Pull down reads onto SNP set.<br/>
-Step 1)  Obtain individual readdepth files for damaged or undamaged reads for each sample.
-(Could also use genotype call information)<br/>	Note:  This should be done using a pulldown on bam files.
-(See separate note on pulldown; you will need to grep out each sample from the full readdepth file).<br/>
+Step 1)  Use pulldown in PreProcessing folder on BAM files to obtain individual readdepth files for damaged or undamaged reads for each sample. <br/>
+Note:  You will need to grep out each sample from the full readdepth file.<br/>
-Name them Prefix_All.readdepth and Prefix_dam.readdepth (Prefix is the name of your file, same as Sample_ID below).
+Step 2)  Name them Prefix_All.readdepth and Prefix_dam.readdepth (Prefix is the name of your file, same as Sample_ID below).

-Optional) If you have eigenstrat files and are unable to pull down read information from bams, use the eig2readdepth.py script in the PreProcessing folder to transform eigenstrat files to readdepth files:
+Optional) If you have eigenstrat files and are unable to pull down read information from bams, use the eig2readdepth.py script in the PreProcessing folder to transform eigenstrat files to readdepth files.<br/>
 (Note: this has less power than the read based method because it ignores reads that map to the same site)<br/>
-Put files in the format: Prefix.snp, Prefix.ind, Prefix.geno and damaged reads: Prefix_dam.snp, Prefix_dam.ind, Prefix_dam.geno<br/>
+-Put files in the format: Prefix.snp, Prefix.ind, Prefix.geno and damaged reads: Prefix_dam.snp, Prefix_dam.ind, Prefix_dam.geno<br/>
 Use this file for eigenstrat format files in pseudo-haploid format (one read chosen to represent the genotype, either 0=ALT or 2=REF; no heterozygotes).
 If you have diploid data with heterozygotes, use -d flag.
 ```python
 python eig2readdepth.py [-d] Prefix